 What is Digital Dictation?

-Digital dictation is a popular workflow method within the healthcare sector.
-As its Medical Makeover month, we’re answering the question ‘what is digital dictation?’.
+Digital dictation is a popular workflow method within the healthcare sector but many people still ask us: ‘What is digital dictation?’

 But first, let’s rewind a few years to the traditional method of dictation.
 Dictation was extremely basic before it was modernized.